bniladridas/gemini-ai-search/README.md

 1. The frontend sends your prompt to the Flask backend
 2. The backend calls the Gemini API with your prompt
 3. The response is returned and rendered as markdown in the browser
+4. Optionally, you can click the "Listen" button to convert the response to speech
+5. The text is sent to the server, converted to an MP3 file using Google's Text-to-Speech (gTTS), and played back in the browser

 ## Python Code

+### Gemini API Integration

 The application uses the following Python code to interact with the Gemini API: